saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 3. A cluster administrator changes or removes existing global proxy settings during cluster runtime

 The first scenario would occur through their [install-config.yaml](https://docs.openshift.com/container-platform/4.12/networking/configuring-a-custom-pki.html#installation-configure-proxy_configuring-a-custom-pki).
-The latter 2 scenarios occur through changing the []`Proxy` object named `cluster`](https://docs.openshift.com/container-platform/4.12/networking/enable-cluster-wide-proxy.html#nw-proxy-configure-object_config-cluster-wide-proxy) or by modifying certificates present in their [trustedCA ConfigMap](https://docs.openshift.com/container-platform/4.12/security/certificates/updating-ca-bundle.html#ca-bundle-replacing_updating-ca-bundle).
+The latter 2 scenarios occur through changing the [`Proxy` object named `cluster`](https://docs.openshift.com/container-platform/4.12/networking/enable-cluster-wide-proxy.html#nw-proxy-configure-object_config-cluster-wide-proxy) or by modifying certificates present in their [trustedCA ConfigMap](https://docs.openshift.com/container-platform/4.12/security/certificates/updating-ca-bundle.html#ca-bundle-replacing_updating-ca-bundle).

 In each case, Windows nodes can be joined to the cluster after altering proxy settings in which case proxy settings would be applied initial during node configuration.
 In the latter 2 scenarios, Windows nodes may already be existing on the cluster in which case they would need to be updated.

-### Implementation Details/Notes/Constraints [optional]

-Some infrastructures require instances to access certain endpoints to retreive their metadata for bootstrapping.
-In this case, platform-specific logic could be introduced to inject additional `no-proxy` entries such as `169.254.169.254` and `.${REGION}.compute.internal`.
-However, this may already be handled for us by components like the CNO.

-### Risks and Mitigations
+### Risks, Drawbacks, and Mitigations

 The risks and mitigations are similar to those on the [Linux side of the cluster-wide proxy](https://github.com/openshift/enhancements/blob/master/enhancements/proxy/global-cluster-egress-proxy.md#risks-and-mitigations).
 Although cluster infra resources already do a best effort validation on the user-provided proxy URL schema and CAs, a user could provide non-functional proxy settings/certs.
 This would be propogated to their Windows nodes and workloads, taking down existing application connectivity and preventing new Windows nodes from being bootstrapped.

-### Drawbacks

 The only drawbacks are the increased complexity of WMCO and the potential complexity of debugging customer cases that involve a proxy setup, since it would be extremely difficult to set up an accurate replicatation environment.